Josh Jung Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 10.4 K/9, the third-best in the league.
+- The 10.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks third in the league.

-- The Cubs' 4.70 team ERA ranks 16th among all league pitching staffs.
+- The Cubs have the 12th-ranked team ERA among all league pitching staffs (3.91).

-- The Cubs allow the fourth-fewest home runs in baseball (four total, 0.8 per game).
+- The Cubs give up the second-fewest home runs in baseball (four total, 0.7 per game).

-- Stroman (1-0) starts for the Cubs, his second of the season.
+- The Cubs will look to Steele (0-0) in his second start this season.

-- In his most recent time out on Thursday, March 30, the right-hander threw six scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- His last time out was out of the bullpen on Friday when the left-hander threw 2/3 innings against the Texas Rangers while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.